lukeod/vampiresurvivors-modding/arcana-system.md

 ```

 ### Core Event Handling
-The `ArcanaManager` responds to various game events and triggers appropriate arcana effects:
+Based on code analysis, the `ArcanaManager` appears to respond to various game events and triggers appropriate arcana effects:

 ```csharp
 // Weapon-related events